MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 *   The WebView2 Runtime
 *   Any Insider \(non-stable\) Microsoft Edge \(Chromium\) browser channel

 In production environments, you must ensure that the WebView2 Runtime is present on user devices before your WebView2 app starts.
-The Microsoft Edge Stable channel is unavailable for WebView2 usage.<!--todo: confirm, seems backwards-->  The decision prevents WebView2 apps from taking a dependency on the browser in production.
+The Microsoft Edge Stable channel is unavailable for WebView2 usage.
+The decision prevents WebView2 apps from taking a dependency on the browser in production.

 Do not take a dependency on the browser, because: